ncarn2/vimConfig/README.md

 # NeoVim Config
+## This has been migrated to my dotfiles, I may update this repo to still contain my vim config settings and have dotfiles grab from here...
+~~
 ## This is broken while I switch to neovim and a dotfile manager
 ## Introduction
 If you want to use this vim configuration, you will need to install `git` and [vundle](https://github.com/gmarik/Vundle.vim).
 After installing these, clone this into your home directory (`~/`).